mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/02-fastq-desc.md

 We can now see that there is a range of quality scores but that the end of the sequence is very poor (`#` = a quality score of 2).

-!!! "question" Extract the fastq file
+!!! question "Extract the fastq file"

     1. Click right on **DRR187559_1.fastq.bz2** and click extract.
     2. Click on the folder DRR187559_2.fastq.